best-team-lambda/Frontend/README.md

 Login.js:

 Enter username and password. onSubmit, axios.get server's /api/auth/login endpoint.
-If username/password match a user on the server, a token containing the user object is returned and saved into sessionStorage, and then the user is redirected to their dashboard (helper > student).
+If username/password match a user on the server, a token containing the user object is returned and saved into sessionStorage, and then the user is redirected to their dashboard (helper > author).
 Link to SignUpForm at the bottom of login form.

 SignUpForm.js